 The Malecón offers the perfect opportunity to escape from Lima’s hectic lifestyle, in the day and also at night.
 It’s a 6 mile walkway along coastal cliffs that provides many beautiful views of the capital’s coastline.

 You can find many different parks with sculptures, cafes, a lighthouse and Larcomar, a beautifully located shopping mall in Miraflores.
+Check out the 10 top-rated attractions in Lima to choose from for your next trip!

 This modern shopping center is located on a cliff and offers a spectacular view of the Pacific Ocean.
 It features 17 restaurants that offer Peruvian and international food and over 70 shopping stores.
 Most restaurants are open until midnight, the shops until 10:00 pm.